 - Burnt Offering or Olah – Bull (Lev 1:3) , sheep or goat (Lev 1:10), dove or pigeon (Lev1:14).

 - Grain offering or Minchah – This is mostly cooked bread.
 It could be either be Baked (Lev2:4), Grilled (Lev 2:5), Fried (Lev 2:7), Roasted and crushed (Lev 2:14).
 This is always seasoned (Lev 2:13) and never contains leavening (Lev 2:13).
-We will see that leavening is synonymous for sin throughout the Word.
+We will see that leavening is synonymous for sin throughout the Word (with a few noted exceptions).

 - Peace Offering or Zevah or Shelem – This is Thanksgiving offerings (Lev 7:12), Freewill offerings (Lev 7:16), and Wave offerings (Lev 7:30).
 This offering can be cattle (Lev 3:1), Sheep (Lev 3:7), or goat (Lev 3:12).
 It must be without defect.
 Breads may also be included with this offering (Lev 7:12).
 Depending on the type of offering, some may be given to the high priest to eat (Lev 7:31) and the right thigh might be given to the priest overseeing the meal (Lev 3:2).
 The rest of the meal was to be eaten within one day (Lev 7:16) and the leftovers burned after two days (Lev 7:17)